 In addition to infecting the respiratory system, the SARS-CoV-2 virus can also contribute to heart damage.
 The three conditions most seen with Long COVID are myocarditis (inflammation of the heart muscle), pericarditis (inflammation of the outer heart lining), and heart arrhythmias, such as tachycardia (high heart rate) or bradycardia (slow heart rate).
-In fact, early studies showed that as many as 78% of recovered COVID patients showed heart abnormalities 2-3 months after recovery.
+In fact, early studies showed that as many as 78% of recovered COVID patients showed heart abnormalities 2-3 months after acute infection recovery.
 This damage to the heart can contribute to symptoms such as shortness of breath because it affects how well and how quickly oxygenated blood travels around the body.

 If you are experiencing increasing shortness of breath, along with chest pain, ankle swelling, heart arrhythmias, lightheadedness, or dizziness that is new, the American Heart Association recommends you see a physician immediately.

 Endothelial Dysfunction and Microclots